6 Tips For Preventing Your Pipes From Bursting in Phoenix

-Your outdoor pipes, spigots and faucets should be covered with insulating domes.
+Your outdoor pipes, spigots, and faucets should be covered with insulating domes.
 It's easy to install- just put them over the fixture when the cold season comes to keep the frost and ice out.
 It's important to seal them up as the ice can seep up open spots within your water system.
 Inspect the level of insulation and see if they are adequate for your cold water tank and pipes.
-Places to look are attics, basements and any other vulnerable space.
+Places to look are attics, basements, and any other vulnerable space.

 2. Change the Air Flow

 The cold weather typically affects the pipes located outside your home.
 To prevent your outdoor pipes from freezing, you can manipulate the flow of air entering inside the pipes.
-Simply direct warm air towards the areas where your outside pipes are.
+Simply direct warm air toward the areas where your outside pipes are.

 3. Lock in the Leak

-Check your pipes, dryer vents and electrical wiring for any telltale leaks.
+Check your pipes, dryer vents, and electrical wiring for any telltale leaks.
 Lock the leak and seal it in with caulk or other insulation material.
 Put in some heat tape to prevent the flow of cold air from entering your home.
 Even a small breath of constant cold air can cause great damage to your property in the long run.

 4. Let the Water Flow